paviliondev/discourse-plugin-manager/README.md

 ### External Monitoring

 The 4 cron jobs on the 2 servers are monitored on cronitor.io.
 The [CronitorCLI](https://cronitor.io/docs/using-cronitor-cli) is installed on the servers, tracking the cron jobs mentioned above.
-That is why the actual jobs in ``crontab`` looks like this:
+That is why the actual jobs in ``crontab`` look like this:

 ```
 0 00 * * * cronitor exec 4S7IAm ...